Economic promotion and local development

-Title: Economic and rural development in disadvantaged regions of Morocco (PEDEL)
+Title: Promotion of economic growth and local development in remote regions of Morocco (PEDEL)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of the Interior of the Kingdom of Morocco

 In Morocco, economic growth has so far mainly focused on key economic centers.
 Consequently, some provinces are left out of the economic development, due to the distance to these centers and the limited local markets.
 Local processing and improved marketing of agricultural and artisanal products, for example, offer high potential for economic growth and higher incomes in these areas.
 The same holds true for improving advisory services.
 Yet most of the micro, small and medium-sized enterprises (MSMEs) in these rural provinces are barely able to compete.
 This potential thus remains untapped for creating incomes and jobs.

 The economic performance of MSMEs in selected provinces has improved.
 Incomes and the employment situation have improved.

 The project is part of the special initiative stability and development in the MENA Region (SI MENA), which contributes to economic growth that creates jobs.

 To this end, the project implements measures in eight remote provinces of the South-East of Morocco (Midelt, Ouarzazate, Tata, Tinghir, Zagora, Errachidia, Azilal and Al Haouz) to promote local economic growth.
 The project aims to improve the economic performance of around 9,450 enterprises by the end of its term in 2022.
 In so doing, they are to increase their sales volume, get access to new markets or develop new products.
 Local MSMEs are supported with improving their ability to identify and exploit existing economic potential.